What is the Octagon Barn and the Octagon Barn Center?

 Vision for the Future

 Plans are underway to transform the formerly private site into a public amenity with the fully restored Barn as the keystone element.
 The Octagon Barn Center will be a multi-use community asset that provides for local private and public events, and a place for generations of local residents, school groups, and area visitors to learn about the importance of agriculture in San Luis Obispo County.
-Click the link to view the Project Plans and Renderings.
+Click the link to view the Project Plans and Renderings (please note that these are not the final plans).

 History: How We Got Here